opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ## Configure a Value Relation Widget
 :material-desktop-mac:{ .device-icon } Desktop preparation

-The widget "Value Relation" offers values from a related table in a combobox.
-You can select layer, key column and value column.
-Several options are available to change the standard behaviors: allow null value, order by value and allow multiple selections.
+The widget *Value Relation* offers values from a related table in a combobox.
+You can select *layer*, *key column* and *value column*.
+Several options are available to change the standard behaviors: *allow null value*, *order by value* and *allow multiple selections*.
 The widget will display a drop-down or multiple-select list of the referenced features.

 !![](../assets/images/value_relation_widget.gif)